alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/Domande.md

 **by creating different Application Profiles** by defining the path property ad a Process Property by creating different Application Module Profiles

+## You need to activate your process on a different AppNode, but only if the existing AppNode fails.
+Which Activation setting should you use to achive this goal?

+Fallover AppNodes
+Multiple AppNodes
+Elastic AppNodes
+**Single AppNode**

+## What does an out-of-sync status mean after deployng an application to an AppSpace?
+(Choose Two)

+A bwagent configuration failed to start.
+**A bwagent is not reachable due to network failure.**
+**A bwagent configuration may not have been applied remotely.**
+A bwagent is not reachable because the AppNode is stopped.
+A bwagent is stopped.

+## Which two TIBCO AM BW project resource can be configured in TIBCO BuisnessStudio? (choose two)

+**TIBCO BusinessConnect Applications**
+**OSGI-based Java Applications**
+C Applications
+C++ Applications
+Process-Driven Application

+## While configuring a JDBC Query activity, the JDBC Connection does not show up in the resource list.
+What is the issue?

+The JDBC Connection was configured in JAVA Module.
+The JDBC Connection was configured in the current Application Module.
+The JDBC Connection was configured in a different Shared Application Module.
+**The JDBC Connection was configured in a different Application Module.**

+## You are given a WSDL has two distinct operations in a single Port Type.
+You need to implement this WSDL by using TIBCO AM BW.
+What should you do?

+Create a single process, and use a recive activity for both operations.
+Create two applications that implement both operations, and set the activation mode to single.
+**Create a single process, and use a constructor for both operarions.**
+Create two processes, and remove one operation in both processes.

+## You need to synchronize multiple Critical Section groups that can be part of different process instances.
+What should you do to accomplish this goal?

+Increase the Timeout of the Critical Section to allow for all the different process instance to synchronize.
+**Create a Shared Lock in your Critical Section with a Module Shared Variable as Shared Variable Type.**
+Change the Group Type from Critical Section to Local Transaction.
+Create a Shared Lock in your Critical Section with a Job Shared Variable as Shared Variable Type.

+## You have a situation in which an external source supplies an XSLT file to perform the trasformation, and you want to leverage the file.
+Which activity helps you accomplish this goal?

+Mapper
+**Transform XML**
+Invoke XSLT
+Render XML

+## In which of the following cases shoud you use Coercion in a Mapper Activity?

+**When the input data type is unknown, and the output data type is know.**
+When the input data is repeating, and the output data is not.
+When the input data is not repeating, and the output data is repeating.
+When the input data type is known, and the output data type is unknown.

+## Which configuration is required to implement a switch case in a mapper activity within a process flow?

+Repeatitive Group
+Surround With Scope
+**Surround with Choice**
+Non-Repeatitive Group

+## You need to design a TIBCO AM BW Process so that you maintain the context from previous processes istance.Which feature should you use?

+dialogues
+shared variables
+**conversations**
+context variables